josehu07/madkv/README.md

 just p1::kill
 ```

-Once these recipes are correctly supplied, the following higher-level recipes will be runnable.
+Once these recipes are correctly supplied and properly tested, the following higher-level recipes will be runnable.

 Launch the long-running KV store server: